patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 Complete EMADE Runs on Squad| Complete | 11/29/2021 | 12/04/2021 | 12/06/2021 |
 Create a branch for code freezed EMADE | Complete | 12/01/2021 | 12/01/2021 | 12/06/2021
 Help other Team Members get set up on PACE | Complete | 11/29/2021 | 12/06/2021 | 12/06/2021

+### Completing runs
+* I carried on with runs this week, as we resolved our last issue with accuracy with this commit (though we will have to change it somehow to num_inputs later on): https://github.gatech.edu/sleone6/emade/commit/79d92c48f945b20591b3f2425620d7aba023ae2c